ATraxLab/concorR/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows a common task: using CONCOR to partition a single adjacency matrix.

 ``` r
 library(concorR)